Nandini-1312/Personalized-Movie-Recommendation-System-using-Collaborative-Filtering/README.md

 Evaluation and Comparison: Comparative analysis of both recommender systems to assess their effectiveness in providing relevant and diverse movie recommendations.

+# Requirements:

-# Requirements: "recommenderlab" R package needs to be installed
+"recommenderlab" R package needs to be installed.